Loading...

 Persistent significant increase in platelet count >450×109/L. Reactive causes are much more common than myeloproliferative neoplasms (MPNs).

-Primary causes may be suspected if there is an associated erythrocytosis or leucocytosis.
+• Primary causes can be associated with an associated erythrocytosis or leucocytosis.
+Haematological conditions associated with a raised platelet count including essential thrombocythaemia, polycythaemia vera, primary myelofibrosis, chronic myeloid leukaemia, myelodysplastic syndromes, and unclassified myeloproliferative disorders.
 Complications of MPNs include arterial or venous occlusive events.

-Causes of a reactive thrombocytosis include: infection; inflammation; iron deficiency and/or bleeding; recent surgery; hyposplenism; solid organ malignancy.
+• Reactive thrombocytosis (commonest cause): infection; inflammation; iron deficiency and/or bleeding; recent surgery; hyposplenism; solid organ malignancy.

 Who to refer: